Thomas Jeremiah Simpson (Matchmaker, Promoter, Manager)

 Died: Feb.
 5, 1947

 Tommy Simpson was working as a railroad switchman for Southern Pacific when he began his involvement with boxing in 1905 as a matchmaker at the West Oakland Club.
 Simpson's career as a railroad switchman ended when he crushed his hand in a switch.
 After that he began working in the liquor business.
-During this time he continued his work in boxing, and with other associates he helped finance the rebuilding of the West Oakland Club on Eighth and Pine, following the 1906 earthquake.
+During this time he continued his work in boxing, and with other associates he helped finance the rebuilding of the West Oakland Club on Eighth and Pine, following the 1906 San Francisco Earthquake.

 Simpson would continue promoting boxing after the advent of California's four-round law at the start of 1915.
 Simpson's shows were technically "amateur" shows, in which the boxers were rewarded medals after their bouts.
 However, the medals were usually converted to cash by Simpson and other promoters.